di5codan/genaki-tobira/README.md

-# Genaki Tobira Anki Deck Generator
+# Genaki Anki Deck Generator

-This tool generates Anki decks for Japanese vocabulary from the Tobira textbook, using vocabulary and definitions from the [jisho](https://github.com/di5codan/jisho) submodule.
+This tool generates Anki decks for Japanese vocabulary from the Tobira and Quartet textbooks, using vocabulary and definitions from the [jisho](https://github.com/di5codan/jisho) submodule.
 Audio is automatically generated for each vocabulary term.

 ## Features